Yhumi/aimeio-cardreader/readme.md

 This allows you to a smartcard reader (specifically the acr122u) with segatools

+**This has only been confirmed working with Chunithm Sun and Sun + so far.
+Luminous doesn't seem to work yet !**

 # Acknowledgments

 This is a plugin destined to be used with [Dniel97](https://gitea.tendokyu.moe/Dniel97)'s [segatools fork](https://gitea.tendokyu.moe/Dniel97/segatools) (but should work on others too).